Avalice/AvaliceOnline/faq.md

 What we have is a bit too much to fit here in the FAQs.
 Check [this document](https://docs.google.com/document/d/1uLCYA-n-Vjn1ktLteRUrZ4ApMSpwNTF8zA-f1Kp6Ovs/edit) for the official FP canon.
 Any important AO-specific changes or additions to the official canon are listed on [this wiki page](https://avalice.wikia.com/wiki/Canon).

 ## How do I get started here?
 __For FFRP__, as stated in #rules, post your character's bio and information in #character_bios and wait for two staff members to approve.
 Note that characters with more detail and which show more thought put into them are more likely to be approved.
 Your post should contain the following information, or a link to a document with it.

 Fields marked with an asterisk are required.
 ```
 Character name*: (Your character's full name and how you want them be called)
 Race/Species*: (Which anthro animal/species they are)
 Gender*:
-Element*:
+Element*: (This is somewhat related to personality, see below)
 Character age / Date of Birth:
 Place of Birth:
 Planet/Universe of Origin*: (if not Avalice native, see below)